 Storage-Insider.de reports on the awarding of the Blue Angel and quotes our statements: “If we want sustainable digital infrastructures, we have to look at the software.
 Nextcloud shows that efficient and transparent cloud applications are possible”

-In the Tagesspiegel background feature, our CEO Arne Tarara talks about the CO2 and energy costs of AI models and how to deal with them. how these are dealt with.
-Transparency is key to managing the risks properly.
+In the Tagesspiegel background feature, our CEO Arne Tarara talks about the CO2 and energy costs of AI models and how to deal with them.

 In the Süddeutsche Zeitung dossier entitled “Deep Dive: Initiative promotes focus on green coding” we are interviewed on our ambitons and goals with the Eco Compute 2024.